An innovative proposal for long-term Semitic harmony in the Middle East based on ideas from hundreds of ordinary people – 2,000 words (or less!)

 Rising above Jerusalem’s Holy Basin, the Old City, with its hallowed steps and ancient quarters, serves as sacred platform to the stony font from which the spirit of Jerusalem flows.

-Council activities would be officiated by a Civil Sheriff elected to a five-year term by the residents of the Capital Region from a slate of candidates, each approved by four of Council’s five primary seats, with unanimity preferred.
+The affairs of Council would be officiated by a Civil Sheriff elected to a five-year term by the Capital Region’s residents from amongst candidates pre-approved by four of Council’s five primary seats, with unanimity preferred.

-Passage of routine measures in Council would require five primary-level votes, whether by consensus of its five primary members or with the support of four seats and the approval of the Sheriff.
+Passage of routine measures in Council would require five primary-level votes, whether by consensus of the five primary seats, or with the support of four plus the approval of the Sheriff.

-Major issues, such as those pertaining to the status quo of the Old City, would require unanimous support in Council and, in crucial cases, popular confirmation by twin, national referenda in Medinat Yisrael and Dawlat Ismail.
+Major issues, such as those pertaining to the status quo of the Old City, would require unanimous support in Council and, in crucial matters, confirmation by twin, national referenda in Israel and Ismail.

-Mundane civil disputes and crimes committed in the Old City (G‑d forbid) would devolve to a special Magistrate’s court operating independently of either state’s judiciary but affiliated to both.
+Mundane civil disputes and any crimes committed (G‑d forbid) in the Old City would devolve to a special Magistrate’s court operating independently of either state’s judiciary but affiliated to both.
 Appointments to the court would be made by Council with the assent of each state’s Chief Justice.

 Basic services to the Old City should be freely provided by the Capital Region infrastructure network.

-A permanent Canadian peacekeeping mission, reporting to the Sheriff, would cooperate with the security services of both states; provide general security within the Old City; render personal protection for the Regency Council; guide Ismail in its development of a robust, responsible and accountable police force; ensure reasonable freedom of access to designated Holy Places; and help to maintain order in the Capital Region.
+A permanent Canadian peacekeeping mission, reporting to the Sheriff, would provide security within the Old City; render protection for the Regency Council; advise Ismail on its development of a robust, responsible and accountable police force; ensure freedom of access to designated Holy Places; and help to maintain order in the Capital Region, cooperating with the security services of both states.

-Protection of Ismail from foreign attack or invasion would be undertaken by Israel in close coordination with Ismail’s security services and the peacekeeping team.
+Protection of Ismail against hostile infiltration, foreign attack or invasion would be undertaken by Israel in close coordination with Ismail’s security services and the peacekeeping team.
 Ismail’s defence would also be bolstered by Jordan in the East and by Egypt in the West.

-The security of Israel would be greatly enhanced by a defence pact with Dawlat Ismail, a peace treaty with the League of Arab States, and the formal recognition of Israel by the Organisation of Islamic Cooperation.
+The security of Medinat Yisrael would be greatly enhanced by its defence pact with Dawlat Ismail, a peace treaty with the League of Arab States, and the formal recognition of Israel by the Organisation of Islamic Cooperation.

 .